blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for Writing Anything.md

 Define ideals structures to break them into.

 This depends on the format of communication itself.
-For writing, this begins with characters, which are allographs, which form graphemes.
+For writing, this begins with characters, which are allographs (sets of similar glyphs), which form graphemes.

+Then we form morphemes and words with it.
+Then we form phrases, and sentences.

+Sentences can then be broken down into paragraphs, as it is easier to read them that way since the writing system is linear.